 Board and batten, or board-and-batten siding, describes a type of exterior siding or interior paneling that has alternating wide boards and narrow wooden strips, called battens.
-The boards are usually (but not always) one-foot wide.
+The boards are usually (but not always) 1 foot wide.
 The boards may be placed horizontally or vertically.
-The battens are usually (but not always) about one-half-inch wide.
+The battens are usually (but not always) about 1/2 inch wide.

 Traditional Definition and Spelling

 "board and batten A type of wall cladding for wood-frame houses; closely spaced, applied boards or sheets of plywood, the joints of which are covered by narrow wood strips...." — Dictionary of Architecture and Construction

 The words board and batten are hyphenated when used as an adjective, but not hyphenated when used alone.
 For example: "My home has board-and-batten siding.
 Our builder constructed the house using board and batten."
 Some advertisers change the "and" to a single letter to sell "Board-N-Batten" vinyl shutters.

 Most people recognize that board refers to a flat piece of wood when used in reference to construction materials.
 The word batten, however, is less well-understood.
 It's a variation of the word baton, which is French for stick, staff, or pole.
 Because it's how the batten is used with the board that is important, they don't have to be made of wood.
 In siding, a batten is placed over the seam.
 The original use of battens was to secure whatever it was attached to.

 Both words—boards and battens—can be used individually.
 To "batten down the hatches" was a ship's preparation for a severe storm when batten strips would be used to secure door-like hatch openings.
 This use of the word describes the construction of board-and-batten shutters—a horizontal batten strip secures the vertical boards of the shutter.
 They are easier to make than louvered shutters.